Jambo (album)

-Jambo is an unauthorized compilation album by British Afro rock band Osibisa released in 1992 by Soundwings Records (MC-102.1079-2) and distributed by Serenade S.A., Barcelona, Spain.
+Jambo is a compilation album by British Afro rock band Osibisa released in 1992 by Soundwings Records (MC-102.1079-2) and distributed by Serenade S.A., Barcelona, Spain.

 This album is a re-release of 1989 vinyl album Movement issued by German label in-akustik, in-akustik under 89021 LP catalog number.

 The title comes from "Jambo!" a greeting in the Swahili language.